Complements of discriminants of real parabolic function singularities. II: The case of singularities

 All virtual functions with intersection matrix defined by the graph of Fig.~\ref{504} and the Morse indices and numbering of vertices satisfying these restrictions belong to the same virtual component.
 Indeed, they can all be obtained from each other by transpositions of orders of vertices that are not connected by edges of the graph and correspond to the critical values of the same sign.
 Such a transposition is a flip of virtual functions which corresponds to the elementary function surgery when one critical value overtakes another critical value at a distant critical point.
+This surgery is not related with crossing the discriminant.
 Our program, when applied to one of the virtual functions from this set, says that this virtual component has 1216 vertices. $\Box$

-It remains to prove that the connected component of the discriminant complement containing the polynomial $f!$ is $S(3)$-invariant.
+It remains to prove that the connected component of the discriminant complement that contains the polynomial $f!$ is $S(3)$-invariant.
 Let $L\sim S^1$ again be the set of all linear functions $\R^3 \to \R$ of unit norm that vanish at the vector $(1,1,1)$.

 \begin{lemma} For each $l \in L$, the polynomial has a critical point of class $D_4^-$ with zero critical value at the origin.
 All its other critical values at real critical points are positive. \end{lemma}